 As is explained bellow, the audit team has reviewed that the PD has applied the parameters, equations assumptions and additional considerations in accordance with the applied methodology and tool.
 Moreover, the audit team has reviewed that the correct values from the proper sources have been used in the equations applicable, reproducing the calculations to ensure that the quantification of the emission is correct.

-4.5.8.1 GHG baseline emissions
+5.5.8.1 GHG emissions reduction/removal in the baseline scenario

 The baseline emissions are calculated as follows: